FlightGoggles: A Modular Framework for Photorealistic Camera, Exteroceptive Sensor, and Dynamics Simulation: SUPPLEMENT: SOFTWARE, ASSETS, VIDEOS

 \section{SUPPLEMENT: SOFTWARE, ASSETS, \& VIDEOS}

 FlightGoggles is distributed as open-source software along with the photorealistic graphics assets for several simulation environments, under the MIT license.
-Software, graphics assets, and videos showcasing FlightGoggles as well as videos showcasing the results of the AlphaPilot simulation challenge can be found at \url{http://flightgoggles.mit.edu}.
+Software, graphics assets, and videos showcasing FlightGoggles as well as videos showcasing the results of the AlphaPilot simulation challenge and recent work using FlightGoggles can be found at \url{http://flightgoggles.mit.edu}.